benvaljean/benvaljean.github.io/_posts/2010-03-04-FSMO_Roles.markdown

 #### Domain Naming Master

-The Adding new DCs to the environment is handled by this role holder.
+The Adding new DCs to the environment is handled by this role holder - changes to the name space.

 ##### Impact on loss of DC with this FSMO role